CoAxLab/groovy/README.md

 ## Installation
 Download and unzip the scripts to a directory, then be sure to add that directory to MATLAB's search path.
+You can test installation by typing `which batch_preprocess` in MATLAB and checking the file path.

 ## Configuration
 Groovy takes unprocessed, uncompressed NIFTI EPI files as input.